 If you are new to jazz, then a lot of the terminology can be confusing.
 If you do not understand what you are listening to, you won’t know what you are reading, and that is where a tutor will come in.
 Some technicalities require discipline to understand, and a tutor with performance experience and enthusiasm will help you in your learning journey.

 Ideally, you would want to pair up with a gigging jazz artist-musician who can tailor the lesson to your level and goals.
 Jazz is not an easy genre to learn, but someone with the patience to subdivide your modules until you can understand each riff and chord of a song will help far more than you trying to get it done on your own.
 A tutor will treat you like you know absolutely nothing about jazz, and the benefit of that is the precision of the lesson.
-You’ll be able to play in no time, so consider a few lessons with a practicing professional.
+You’ll be able to play in no time, so consider a few in-person or online piano lessons with a practicing piano professional.

 Digital Piano Vs Acoustic